 In addition to the booklet mailout, the Coordinators were invited to attend an MMIWG On the Land Healing Camp at Shakat Tun Wilderness Camp near Haines Junction.
 Family participants had the chance to meet the Coordinators and familiarize themselves with the engagement process.
 Around a campfire, we gathered to share stories and fill out some of the questionnaires.

 For more family information:

 Are you an MMIWG family member from Yukon or Northern BC?

 - Would you like to learn more about the engagement process of this project?

-If yes, please contact Colleen by email or phone:
+If yes, please contact our project coordinator:

 Colleen by email at firstname.lastname@example.org or by phone at 1-867-332-8384.